wso2/docs-open-banking/en/docs/learn/api-security.md

 ![fapi_strcutre](../assets/img/learn/api-security/fapi-structure.png)

-WSO2 Open Banking Accelerator provides an extra level of security to the Open Banking APIs adhering to the security guidelines provided in the Financial API (FAPI) group, which is based on OAuth 2.0 and OpenID Connect (OIDC).
+While some open banking specifications, such as the Open Banking Standard - UK and Consumer Data Standards - Australia mandated FAPI, others do not.
+However, regardless of your regional specification, WSO2 Open Banking Accelerator provides FAPI security standards because of the robust security standards offered by FAPI.

 ###MTLS enforcement